Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

 * Patch 561.scr (Carrington's Office, safe) has changes to improve the painting/safe bugfix of 560.scr.
 * Patch 600.scr (Museum Basement) fixes a softlock that occurred when the 'bugs with meat' appear while leaving the basement room.
 * Patch 610.scr (Alcohol Lab) has changes to remove the control panel restrictions of this room.
+* Patch 650.scr (Heimlich's Office) fixes an issue that made the music stop when interacting with some weapons.
 * Patch 700.scr (Mummy Storage)
   * Fixes issues with:
     * Graphical glitch after unlocking the left coffin